Arigamaru/Notion-Google-Calendar-Sync/README.md

 # Notion-Google-Calendar-Sync
 This app is able to sync your notion database calendars and google calendars.
-PLease read below to see how to use it.
+Please read below to see how to use it.

 ## Software Requirements
 You will require all python packages utilised in this code.
 Download them using the `pip install` command (or pip3 depending on your environment).
 Most probably if you already worked with python you will only need to install the packages as follows: `pip install streamlit notion-client google-auth-oauthlib google-api-python-client`